!-- Google tag (gtag.js) -->

 Interview-based testimonials are simply putting up interviews of your customers in written or video format.

 Codecademy takes the interview-based approach to talk about how it inspired people from all backgrounds to start learning to code.
-It asks relevant questions like, “What inspired you to learn to code?” and “How has coding impacted your life?”
+It asks relevant questions about your customer's experiences, such as:

 These questions help prospective customers get a glimpse into how Codecademy has been valuable in users’ lives.